MediaArea/MediaConch_SourceCode/README.md

 *MediaArea tools*

-Go to https://mediaarea.net/MediaConch/downloads/ubuntu.html and download the libmediainfo0, libmediainfo-dev, libzen0 and libzen-dev packages corresponding to your Ubuntu version (Ubuntu 15.10 is not supported yet).
+Go to https://mediaarea.net/MediaConch/downloads/ubuntu.html and download the libmediainfo0, libmediainfo-dev, libzen0 and libzen-dev packages corresponding to your Ubuntu version.
 Then install them with :

 ```sh
 dpkg -i libmediainfo* libzen*